A novel Cosmic Filament catalogue from SDSS data: Comparison with previous work

 We note that this anisotropy is only relevant at high latitudes.
-At low and intermediate latitudes, our catalogue reports similar results to \YCC.
+At low and intermediate latitudes, our catalogue reports similar results to those of \YCC.
 Therefore, this effect does not invalidate the multiple results in the literature based on this catalogue.
 If anything, we expect these results to be more significant when this anisotropy is corrected.

-\section{Validation of the Catalogue}
+\section{Validation of the catalogue}

-In this section, we evaluate the quality of the reconstruction in several regards: we check that the results are isotropic, that the catalogue is strongly correlated to independent galaxy cluster catalogues, that the results are stable even if new data is included, and that the length distribution of filaments is compatible with other works in the literature.
+In this section, we evaluate the quality of the reconstruction in several respects: we check that the results are isotropic, that the catalogue is strongly correlated to independent galaxy cluster catalogues, that the results are stable even if new data are included, and that the length distribution of filaments is compatible with other works in the literature.